RS1 Maps

 5.3.
 Localization

-The arrow icon on the left side of the viewfinder, after the zoom and full screen controls, allows you to locate yourself on the map using your device's GPS or Wi-Fi.
+The "crosshair" icon located on the right side of the viewfinder, allows you to locate yourself on the map using your device's GPS or Wi-Fi.
 Once you click (and accept the window asking for permission to use the location), your device will try to find your location and, once found, the map will adjust to show it to you.

 5.4.
 Search for a place